Quantum Mechanics in symmetry language: Dynamics, decoherence and classicality in symmetry description

 \section{Dynamics, decoherence and classicality in symmetry description}

 Axiom (\ref{postunitary}) is the same as its analogue in standard quantum mechanics except that it explicitly insists on the role of representation of symmetries realized by the state space of the system.
-An immediate consequence of this postulate is a difference between dynamics equation for bosons and fermions which belong to different representations of Lorentz group.
-Nonetheless, in what concerns the evolution of probabilities, there is no difference with standard quantum mechanics, i.e the evolution is unitary and preserves states norm.
-It is well known that although evolution of quantum states preserves total probability, strictly speaking it does not satisfy a unitary evolution similar to classical statistical mechanics.
-Nonetheless, as we argued in Sec.\ref{sec:measuredecoher}, the discontinuity must be considered as a phase transition.
+An immediate consequence of this postulate is a difference between dynamics equation for bosons and fermions which belong to different representations of Lorentz group, namely vector and spinor representations, respectively.
+As we discussed in the introduction, several issues regarding evolution of quantum systems such as existence of interference; and decoherence and apparently nonunitary evolution of state after sharp measurements are still considered to be confusing.
+In this section we briefly review these topics with regard to what the introduction of symmetry as a foundational concept in quantum mechanics can do for their clarification.